wp-plugins/fast-page-switch/readme.txt

 If this plugin saves you time, please consider returning the favor with a good rating.
 Thanks.

+== Screenshots ==

+1. A quick preview of the fast page switch metabox and it's functionality.

 == Changelog ==

 = 1.1.9 =